 How long have you been writing?

 I used to steal pens out of my dad's pocket and "draw" stories before I knew the words.
 I was fortunate to grow up in a family who read to me.
-Dad would load his little red MG Spitfire with books from the Air Base library.
+Dad would load up his car with books from the Air Base library.
 When he pulled into the driveway, I couldn't wait for him to pop the trunk.
 Dad read to me every night after dinner.
-I'd sit on his lap, watching him turn pages, his scratchy jaw bobbing above my head.
 By age three, I was reading on my own.
-My parents assumed that I had memorized all my favorites.
+My parents thought that I had memorized all my favorite stories.
 As a test, they handed me a newspaper.
 After I read the headlines out loud, they hid the Miami Herald from me.

 Why do you enjoy writing about teenagers?